shawn-peery/bowling-exercism/README.md

 ## Downloading

-If you were apart of the collaborative exercism, first download the bowling project from exercism.io by running the command:
+First download the bowling project from exercism.io by running the command:

 ```
 exercism download --exercise=bowling --track=javascript